tobiasbriones/blog/systems/labs/arduino/arduino-lab-activating-a-digital-output/index.md

 # Arduino Laboratory: Activating a Digital Output

-## Objetivos
+## Objectives

-### Objetivo General
+### General Objective

-Desarrollar y simular un programa de Arduino que encienda y apague iterativamente un LED.
+Develop and simulate an Arduino program that turns on and off iteratively an LED.

-### Objetivos Específicos
+### Specific Objectives

-- General el código objeto (hex) del programa de Arduino.
+- Generate the object code (hex) of the Arduino program.
-- Arreglar una tarjeta Arduino Uno en Proteus.
+- Add an Arduino Uno board in Proteus.
-- Diseñar un circuito electrónico trivial para conectar el LED a la salida del Arduino en Proteus.
+- Design a trivial electronic circuit to connect the LED to the output of the Arduino in Proteus.
-- Cargar y ejecutar el programa en Proteus.
+- Load and run the program in Proteus.

-## Marco Teórico
+## Framework

-Para cubrir este laboratorio se utilizará Arduino y Proteus para poder simular el programa que se desarrollará.
+To cover this laboratory, Arduino and Proteus are used to simulate the program that will be developed.

 ### Arduino

-Oficialmente temenos que:
+Officially, we have that:

 > Arduino is an open-source electronics platform based on easy-to-use hardware
 > and software.
 It's intended for anyone making interactive projects.
 > Source: Arduino.cc [@arduino-2022]

-Destaca que es una plataforma de hardware de código abierto lo cual es una buena característica de plataformas actuales modernas y que son de utilidad, ya que se cuenta con sus comunidades de colaboradores de código abierto.
+It highlights that it is an open source hardware platform which is a good characteristic of current modern platforms and that are useful, since they have their communities of open source contributors.

-Además tenemos que Arduino es:
+In addition, Arduino is:

 > Arduino designs, manufactures, and supports electronic devices and software,
 > allowing people around the world to easily access advanced technologies that